Live Love Run with J&A Racing

-We’ve partnered up with our presenting sponsor, Bon Secours In Motion, to bring you training trips to help you stay healthy while you training for your next race.
+We’ve partnered up with our presenting sponsor, Bon Secours, to bring you training trips to help you stay healthy while you training for your next race.
 A few things should be done to help make sure you are fully prepared for your race!
 One of them is weight training.

 Weight training often goes overlooked in the running community.
 Below are frequently asked questions about weight training when it comes to endurance-based sports.